just-the-docs/just-the-docs/docs/handbook.md

 - Armed
 - Actively attacking
 - Authorization of Officer to engage target
-- Furfags or Bronies (after they give us traffic)
+- Furries or Bronies (after they give us traffic)

 ###.
 Additional Reading